Front-Justice/htr-front-justice/README.md

 | 11_J_186(2)  | 10e armée  | 40    | Théo Burnel / Giovanni Vitali |
 | 11_J_187(1)  | 10e armée  | 21    | Théo Burnel / Giovanni Vitali |

+## Annotation and Transcription Guidelines

+- Layout zones follow the [Segmonto vocabulary](https://github.com/SegmOnto/Guidelines), with minor adaptations.
+- Printed and handwritten text are both transcribed line by line, without distinction.
+- Superscripts are marked with `^` before the text (e.g. `M^e`).
+- Signatures are represented by a `+`.

 ## How to Cite

 For citation information, see the [`htr-united.yml`](./htr-united.yml) file.